MuraliKrishna-git/FullStack_ECommerce_Website/README.md

 - **Libraries Used:** Multer (for file uploads), XLSX (for Excel operations)

 ## Directory Structure
+- **Note:** Directory structure may vary upon the changes that I may do frequently, so better refer to the directory structure in the folder by yourself.
 ```
 shop_website/
 |-- index.html  (Main Landing Page)